Tickets IMAX Donate

 Right now, a beautiful minnow found in Chattanooga’s backyard — and literally nowhere else on Earth — is a fin’s-width away from disappearing.
 From invasive predators and a plague of parasites to streams withered away by extreme drought, the critically endangered Laurel Dace needs our help.

 First listed as endangered in 2011 and now found in just two streams on Walden Ridge, scientists consider the Laurel Dace to be one of North America’s 10 most-endangered fish species.
 With a gold body, red lips, highlighter-yellow fins and crimson belly, the Laurel Dace is a stunning representation of the unparalleled diversity of aquatic life in the Southeast.
-Thanks to timely intervention by humans earlier this year, it’s already survived one extinction-level event in 2024.
+Thanks to timely intervention by humans, it already survived one extinction-level event in 2024.

-On Giving Tuesday (Dec.
-3), the Aquarium is turning to the public for help safeguarding this embattled minnow with the launch of the Race for the Laurel Dace.
+The Tennessee Aquarium is turning to its members, supporters, and the community for help safeguarding this embattled minnow with the launch of the Race for the Laurel Dace.
 Contributing to this campaign, in whatever amount, will empower individuals to meaningfully support the Aquarium’s effort to prevent the Laurel Dace’s extinction.

 Donations to the Race for the Laurel Dace will fund this research and pay for additional equipment and Aquarium staff time needed to care for the fish.